Parsl/parslguts/elaborating.rst

   exec_fu = self.launch_task(task_record)

 ... and then line 701 will attach a callback (``DataFlowKernel.handle_exec_update``) onto that executor future.
 This will be called when a result or exception is set on the executor future.
-Now ``launch_if_ready`` can end: the Data Flow Kernel doesn't have to think about this task any more until it completes - and that end-of-task behaviour lives in ``handle_exec_update``.
+Now ``_launch_if_ready_async`` can end: the Data Flow Kernel doesn't have to think about this task any more until it completes - and that end-of-task behaviour lives in ``handle_exec_update``.

 https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/dflow.py#L701